SutheeDev/The-Bloc-Camp/README.md

 - The About page is where the message from the venue can be found.
 - Also provides insights into the venue's principles.

-### Contact <a name="conatct"></a>
+### Contact <a name="contact"></a>

-- The Contact page offers the venue address, Google Maps with directions, phone number, and email for easy contact.
+- The Contact page offers the venue address, Google Maps with directions, phone number, and email for easy contact. <br><br>

 ### Additional Pages

+Apart from the four main pages, there are some additional pages users may occasionally encounter, which are:

 #### Artist <a name="artist"></a>